 But Low Barrier Doesn’t Mean Low Standards.

 Although Wenatchee Rescue Mission has eliminated barriers to make the shelter more accessible to those in need, shelter policy prohibits drug possession, alcohol, and weapons in its facilities.
-There is also an expectation that guests obey the law and behave in a manner that is respectful, non-threatening, and not overly disruptive.
+Guests are also expected to obey the law and behave respectfully, non-threateningly, and not overly disruptively.

 Our goal is to make this a safe place that promotes their growth.